What’s the difference between Original Medicare and Medicare Advantage?

 - Whether you get extra help paying your Medicare drug coverage costs.

-Medigap helps pay out-of-pocket costs for people with Original Medicare.
-There are 10 standardized Medigap plans, which enable you to compare apples-to-apples.
+Medicare Supplement helps pay Medicare cost sharing for people with Original Medicare.
+There are 10 standardized Medicare Supplement plans, which enable you to compare apples-to-apples.

-Private insurers offer Medigap policies.
-These plans pay for co-payments, deductibles and coinsurance, including hospital stays, physician service or prescription drugs.
+Private insurers offer Medicare Supplement policies.
+These plans help pay for Medicare co-payments, deductibles and coinsurance, including hospital stays, physician service or prescription drugs but do not pay for prescription drugs except for those covered under Part B.

-The cost of Medicare varies, but you can find high-deductible policies under $100 a month.
-Other Medigap plans, which have lower deductibles, can cost more than $300 monthly.
+The cost of Medicare varies, but you may find high-deductible policies under $100 a month.
+Other Medicare Supplement plans, which have lower deductibles, can cost more than $300 monthly.

-Medigap premiums can vary by age depending on the plan.
+Medicare Supplement premiums may vary based on beneficiary age and health conditions depending on the plan.

 Costs by Medicare plan

 Here's a breakdown of monthly premiums by Medicare plan.
 Make sure you understand the deductible for your specific plan and how that affects out-of-pocket costs.
-You may find a low-premium Medicare Advantage plan, but it usually has much higher out-of-pocket costs than Original Medicare.
+You may find a low-premium Medicare Advantage plan, but it may have much higher out-of-pocket costs than Original Medicare.

 Type of Medicare | Average monthly premiums |